AtMoDat/atmodat_data_checker/README.md

 ## How to run the ATMODAT Standard Checker

 The command `run_checks` can be executed from any directory from within the `atmodat` conda environment.
 It will perform checks to evaluate the compliance with the ATMODAT Standard.
 Compliance with the CF Conventions is checked by a call to the [CF checker](https://github.com/cedadev/cf-checker).
 The results of the performed checks are provided in the `checker_output` directory.
 By default, `run_checks` assumes writing permissions in the path where the atmodat checker is installed.
-If this is not the case, you must specify an output directory where you possess writing permissions with the -op output_path.
+If this is not the case, you must specify an output directory where you possess writing permissions with the `-op output_path`.

 * To check a single file, use:
    ```bash